Irwin Naturals Closes Acquisition of Leading Kentucky Clinic adding $3 Million in Projected EBITDA, Company delivering on ambitious strategy to build largest global network of mental health clinics

 The acquisition of Serenity Health by Irwin Naturals Emergence is a strategic move aimed at providing accessible and affordable mental healthcare to patients.
 This acquisition brings the total number of clinics under the Irwin Naturals Emergence umbrella which are either under a definitive agreement, the Braxia LOI or acquired to 22, including existing clinics in Florida, Vermont, New Hampshire, Iowa, and Georgia.

 Irwin Naturals Emergence also recently declared their intent to acquire Braxia Scientific Corp.
-Braxia ("Braxia Scientific"), BRAX BRAXF (FWB: 4960), a medical research company providing psychiatric, innovative ketamine and psilocybin treatments for mental health disorders ("Braxia LOI").
+Braxia (“Braxia Scientific”), (CSE: BRAX) (OTC: BRAXF) (FWB: 4960), a medical research company providing psychiatric, innovative ketamine and psilocybin treatments for mental health disorders (“Braxia LOI”).
 The two entities coming together will create a new market leader in multiple markets across the United States and Canada.

 Transaction Terms